reactphp/http/README.md

 The `Request` class is responsible for streaming the incoming request body and contains meta data which was parsed from the request headers.
+If the request body is chunked-encoded, the data will be decoded and emitted on the data event.
+The `Transfer-Encoding` header will be removed.

 It implements the `ReadableStreamInterface`.